-My primary focus is on deep learning and robotics.
+My primary focus is on deep learning, AI, and robotics.

 In the early 1990s I worked on infra-red imaging systems for tanks and designed targeting electronics for the C130.
 Becoming intrigued by how biological visual perception might work, I was led to study for a PhD, building computer simulations of biological neural networks in an attempt to understand the perceptual processes in our brains.